 It has to be ensured that this is an amount you can afford to lose.
 This is necessary so market psychology is not affected.

 Before entering each trade, the potential win and loss should be determined.
-The possible loss is the “risk” while the potential gains are the “reward” for that order.
+The possible loss is the “risk,” while the potential gains are the “reward” for that order.

 At least, the risk to reward for every order opened should be 3:1.
-This way only high-quality trades are taken and losses can be easily covered when things go south.
+This way, only high-quality trades are taken, and losses can be easily covered when things go south.
 Of course, scalp traders do not have to abide by this rule.

 Experienced forex traders use either fundamental or technical analysis to attain a bias before an order is opened.
 After this order is placed, it does not stop there.
 The trade has to be managed to ensure either profit is secured at the right levels or the bias is invalidated.

-First thing’s first, a stop loss should be used at all times.
-As mentioned prior, a consistent risk should be used whilst ensuring a risk to reward of at least 3:1 is maintained and this is why:
+First things first, a stop loss should be used at all times.
+As mentioned prior, a consistent risk should be used whilst ensuring a risk-to-reward of at least 3:1 is maintained, and this is why:

 It is so important to have a standard risk in your trading plan.
 It improves returns and trading psychology as a whole.

-Best Time To Trade
+Understand The Best Times To Trade

 Keeping the feeling of “FOMO” (fear of missing out) in check will help to avoid losses.
 As the saying goes, quality over quantity.
 Remember, you cannot lose money if you don’t trade.